sebastiannielsen/QRSA/README.md

 The technical goals for the app is:

-1. The app shouldn't require any communications with the outside world.
+1. The app shouldn't require any communications with the outside world when authenticating.
+Enrolling is a another thing.
 2. There should be a link between the authentication request and the app, which in this case is done using QR codes.

 The security threat model, or security goal is: